-Attend an informational orientation session prior to applying for program admission;
+- Attend a mandatory orientation session prior to program admission; - Submit recent scores for the general test of the Graduate Record Examination (GRE).
+Scores will be considered along with other aspects of the application, and

-- Submit recent scores for the general test of the Graduate Record Examination (GRE).
-Scores will be considered along with other aspects of the application; - 3.
-Participate in an evaluative Pre-Admission Workshop after application materials have been submitted; and - 4.
-Submit a spontaneous writing sample to be completed during the Pre-Admission Workshop.
+3. Participate in an evaluative Pre-Admission Workshop after application materials have been submitted.